|Values are valid only on day of printing.|

 In acknowledgement of the fact that screening tests do not primarily determine disease status, but measure analytes which in most cases are not specific for a particular disease, the American College of Medical Genetics and Genomics report includes 26 secondary conditions that did not meet all 3 selection criteria but are identified nevertheless because most of them are included in the differential diagnosis of screening results observed in core conditions (see Informative Markers for Supplemental Newborn Screening at Mayo Clinic in Special Instructions).
 Although these conditions do not meet all 3 selection criteria, the possibility of making the diagnosis early in life not only helps avoid unnecessary diagnostic testing, but is also beneficial to the patient's families because genetic counseling and prenatal diagnosis can be offered for subsequent pregnancies.

-The simultaneous MS/MS analysis of amino acids, acylcarnitines, and succinylacetone in dried blood spots can be performed in less than 3 minutes per specimen, generating metabolite profiles that allow for the biochemical diagnosis of multiple disorders.
+The simultaneous MS/MS analysis of amino acids, acylcarnitines, and succinylacetone in dried blood spots can be performed in <3 minutes per specimen, generating metabolite profiles that allow for the biochemical diagnosis of multiple disorders.
 This is in contrast to conventional screening techniques traditionally based on the principle of 1 separate test for each disorder.
-The performance of Mayo's supplemental newborn screening program is characterized by a very low false-positive rate of 0.024% and a high-positive predictive value of 69%.
+The performance of Mayo's supplemental newborn screening program is characterized by a very low false-positive rate of 0.024% and a high positive predictive value of 69%.